-Sensory Games for Autistic Kids
+Sensory Games for Children with Autism

 Making a sensory bottle is a fun activity suitable for children with autism of all ages.
 Everyone from preschoolers to adolescents will appreciate having a colorful bottle to help them with long waits or calm them down after a meltdown.
 Making a sensory bottle will also keep your child engaged and focused on the task at hand and help increase their attention span.